jometzg/jmeter-post-requestverificationtoken/README.md

     <hr />
 </form>
 ```
-When this web page gets generated on the web server, an extra field *__RequestVerificationToken * is added to the HTML form which has been generated using a key that resides in the web app.
+When this web page gets generated on the web server, an extra field "__RequestVerificationToken" is added to the HTML form which has been generated using a key that resides in the web app.
 A form POST using this token is required to provide that the POST was from the same site.

-The controller is decorated with *ValidateAntiForgeryToken* which tells the controller to evaulate whether
+The controller is decorated with *ValidateAntiForgeryToken* which tells the controller to evaulate whether the value of the extra field is correct and if not throws an exception.
 ```
 [HttpPost]
 [ValidateAntiForgeryToken]